bbilger/jrestless/README.md

 Upload the function to a supported region (e.g. `us-west-2`) and give it a name (e.g. `JRestlessSampleFunction`).

-Create a new API in API Gateway using `Lambda Function Proxy` and a method using a catch-all path variable that invokes your lambda function, or simply create a new API by importing this swagger definition.
+Create a new API in API Gateway using `Lambda Function Proxy` and add a method using a catch-all path variable that invokes your lambda function, or simply create a new API by importing this swagger definition.

 ```json
 {